 SARS-Cov-2 in people and domestic animals

-Transmission of the virus that causes COVID-19 primarily occurs through contact with an infected person’s bodily fluids (generally saliva or mucus droplets in a cough or sneeze).
+Transmission of the virus that causes COVID-19 primarily occurs through contact with an infected person’s bodily fluids (generally saliva or mucus droplets in a cough or sneeze) or my aerosol transmission.

 It is possible for transmission to occur if a person touches a surface or object that has been contaminated with infectious material and then touches their mouth, nose, or possibly eyes .
 Non-porous (smooth) surfaces (e.g. glass, metal, phones, countertops, door knobs) are more likely to potentially transmit viruses and for longer than porous materials (e.g. paper, money, wood, pet fur, clothing) .

-It appears that it is rare for domestic animals to become become ill from the virus if they are infected and this has been mild illness only and, crucially, there is no evidence that domestic animals can transmit SARS-CoV-2 to people or that they are involved in the spread of COVID-19.
+There is some evidence that cats, dogs, hamsters and ferrets are vulnerable to being infected with SARS-CoV-2 from close contact with infected people, although this does not seem common.
+See this article for more information.
+It appears that it is unusual for domestic animals to become ill from the virus if they are infected and, crucially, there is no evidence that domestic animals can transmit SARS-CoV-2 to people or that they are involved in the spread of COVID-19.

 There are no reported instances of transmission of coronavirus from pets to people and more research is needed in this area .
 However, it is theoretically possible that the virus could be passed from person to person via a surface such as a dog or cat’s hair/fur, collar or leash (just as it could via the contaminated hand or clothing of a person).
 It seems that there is a very low risk of this occurring, as the virus does not seem to survive well on porous materials like hair/fur; so enough virus is not likely to remain on the hair/fur long enough to transmit infection and good hygiene such as hand washing will reduce the risk even further.
 Nevertheless, out of an abundance of caution with this emerging disease, we recommend some precautions to keep people, pets and the community safe .